Isle of Lewis & Harris one island two names.....

 With more time and the skies turning blue I headed to the tip of Great Bernera Island and Bostadh Beach where the Iron Age Village was discovered after a large storm cleared the sands in the bay a few years ago revealing the remains of the village.
 A replica of the Iron Age houses has now been built tucked up in the valley nearby.

-There was not a sole on the single track road to the tip of the island apart from a gathering of 3 cars by the first shop I had spotted since leaving Stornaway at 08.30 in the morning.
+There was not a soul on the single track road to the tip of the island apart from a gathering of 3 cars by the first shop I had spotted since leaving Stornaway at 08.30 in the morning.
 I used the passing places to pull over and marvel at the stunning views south to the mountains of Harris, over to Loch Roag and the derelict crofts that blend into the landscape and sheep!

 Tucked down out of the northerly wind on Bostadh beach staring out over the Atlantic Ocean I painted the changing blues of the sea.